Stigmata: Scientific research

 In his Stigmata: A Medieval Phenomenon in a Modern Age, Ted Harrison suggests that there is no single mechanism whereby the marks of stigmata were produced.
 Harrison found no evidence from a study of contemporary cases that the marks were supernatural in origin.
 He concluded, however, that marks of natural origin need not be hoaxes.
 Some stigmatics marked themselves in attempt to suffer with Christ as a form of piety.
 Others marked themselves accidentally and their marks were noted as stigmata by witnesses.
 Often marks of human origin produced profound and genuine religious responses.

 Harrison also noted that after Saint Francis of Assisi, the stigmata was "seen as a predominantly female experience" with the female-to-male ratio of stigmatics being 7 to 1.
 Those men that were stigmatic were non-ordained, including Saint Francis.
 Harrison argues that in many cases the stigmata was a consequence of the intense personal mystical ministries practiced by those excluded from the priesthood.
 Only in the twentieth century have cases of stigmatic priests appeared.

 One suggestion is that painful bruising syndrome may explain rare cases of non self-induced stigmata.

-Skeptical investigator Joe Nickell, who investigated recent cases of stigmata such as Katya Rivas, commented that they are indistinguishable from hoaxing.
+Skeptical investigator Joe Nickell who investigated recent cases of stigmata such as Katya Rivas, as well as stigmatics throughout history, commented that the cases are indistinguishable from hoaxing.

 In 2002, a psychoanalytic study of stigmatic Therese Neumann suggested her stigmata resulted from post-traumatic stress symptoms expressed in unconscious self-mutilation through abnormal autosuggestibility.

 According to a study of the French theologian Joachim Bouflet, in the 21st century there were 200 stigmatics all over the world.
 Most of them reached the third age without having particular health problems.
 The oldest stigmatic was Marie-Julie Jahenny who died in 1941 at the age of 91.
 As of 1997, the stigmatics who had been declared saints by the Roman Catholic Church were only 7.

 Non-Christian stigmata

-Among the Warao of the Orinoco Delta, a contemplator of tutelary spirits may mystically induce the development of "...(imagined) openings in the palms of his hands."
+Among the Warao of the Orinoco Delta, a contemplator of tutelary spirits may mystically induce the development of "(imagined) openings in the palms of his hands".

 Bleeding wounds, described in Western sources as stigmata, are regularly indicated in Buddhist art.

 Some spiritualist mediums have also produced stigmata.
 During the séances of German medium Maria Vollhardt, it was alleged that bleeding wounds appeared.
 However, Albert Moll, a psychiatrist, considered her phenomena to be fraudulent.